acatejr/edu/docker_and_kubernetes_complete_guide/README.md

 this command will list the container id, then using container id as follows:
 docker start -a <container id> will re-run whatever that container ran and show the
 container's output to the terminal.

+Retrieving Log Outputs
+    docker logs <container id>

+Stopping Containers
+    docker stop <container id> - sends signal (sigterm) to running process in container.
+If container does not automatically stop in 10 seconds then docker issues docker kill command.

+    docker kill <container id> - sends kill signal (sigkill) to running container.
+Immediate stop, now.

+Multi-Command Containers
+   docker exec -it <container id> <command>

+The Purpose of the IT Flag
+    Every process run in a container has 3 communication channels, STDIN, STDOUT, STDERR.
+    The IT flag is actuall two flags, -i and -t.
+    The -i attaches our terminal gets directed to STDIN.
+    The -t flag ensures text entered in and output is formatted for the screen.

+Container Isolation
+    File systems are not automatically shared between 2 containers.